 In his Corporate work, Noyan has been responsible for drafting and revising a range of transaction agreements, and has assisted with the completion of a number of heavily negotiated equity raises and associated shareholder agreements.
 He has developed a good working knowledge of intricate provisions of the Corporations Act and the ASX Listing Rules, and uses this knowledge to help the firm advise clients.

 Before commencing at Edwards + Co, Noyan gained several years experience as a paralegal at various notable commercial law firms in Sydney.
 As a young lawyer and a digital native, he is particularly interested in the intersection of law and business with disruptive digitalisation trends, including artificial intelligence, and has published a number of legal articles in this area.

-Lachlan is a paralegal at Edwards + Co and a final year student of Commerce and Law at UNSW.
-He supports the key team across practice areas and helps research and present content for the Insights + Resources of the firm.
+Leonie is a paralegal at Edwards + Co and a penultimate year student of Law and Media at UNSW.
+She supports the legal team generally across the firm’s practice areas and helps present content relating to intellectual property, data and commercial law for the Insights + Resources of the firm.